42 Top-Selling Items on Amazon Everyone is Ordering Right Now

 Avoid selling products with big-name brands, those also sold by Amazon, or those with a lot of third-party sellers.
 When you find a niche with consistent demand, your competition narrows dramatically.
 After all, you’re not competing against other sellers like you, brands with big budgets or Amazon’s aggressive desire to be THE top seller.

 4. Pick products that are easy to ship

 Investing in a product that isn’t fragile, breakable, or perishable will make shipping easier and less expensive for you.
 And when a product is not prone to damage, you’re less vulnerable to returns or negative reviews.

 5. Look for products that are inexpensive to make/acquire

 The smaller your upfront investment, the larger your margins could potentially be.
 Not only that, if your investment turns out to be bad and you don’t recoup your money, your overall loss will be lower.
 Just make sure to test the quality before you invest.
 Many suppliers will send you product samples, so be sure to request those while you do your research.

 6. Leverage existing reviews

 Reviews can tell you a lot.
-For example, the number of reviews could indicate how long a product/listing has been up.
+For example, the number of reviews could indicate how long a product or listing has been up, or how often it’s been purchased.
 If there is a small number of reviews and they are in the 4-5 star range, it could mean that that product is emerging as a top seller.
 In other words, there’s potential and likely little competition, so you might want to give it a try.
 Additionally, the actual content of the reviews could give you more insight into a particular item — for example, what people like and don’t like about it.
-That type of feedback could give you ideas on how to sell your own version that will please customers even more.
+That type of feedback could give you ideas on how to sell your own version that will resonate with customers even more.

 7. Don’t be too trendy or seasonal